alan-de-windt/SDRSharpController/README.md

   <tr>
     <td>set_squelch_threshold</td>
     <td>Integer between 0 and 100</td>
     <td>Sets SDRSharp to the squelch threshold received.
-If an out-of-range value has been received or the current mode is not NFM, WFM or AM (only modes for which squelch is available) then the command is ignored.</td>
+If an out-of-bounds value has been received or the current mode is not NFM, WFM or AM (only modes for which squelch is available) then the command is ignored.</td>
   </tr>
   <tr>
     <td>adjust_squelch_threshold</td>